CitiBusiness® / AAdvantage® Platinum Select® Mastercard® Review

-New Delta cardholders can earn 40,000 bonus miles after you spend $2,000 in purchases on your new card in the first three months..
+New Delta cardholders can earn 50,000 bonus miles and a $50 statement credit after you spend $2,000 in purchases on your new card in the first three months.
 On an ongoing basis, earn two miles on every dollar spent on eligible purchases made directly with Delta, on eligible U.S. purchases for advertising in select media, on every dollar spent on eligible U.S. shipping purchases, and on every eligible dollar spent on dining at restaurants; earn one mile per $1 on all other eligible purchases; and enjoy main cabin 1 priority boarding and one free checked bag on every Delta flight.
 There are also no foreign transaction fees and a $0 introductory annual fee for the first year, then $99 each year after that.

 If you are thinking this sounds a lot like the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®, you wouldn't be completely off, but besides the airline loyalty difference and number of introductory bonus miles, there are a few other differences to note.

 Sure, new cardholders can earn a nice welcome bonus, but unlike with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®, Delta SkyMiles® Gold Business American Express Card cardholders won't earn double the rewards on purchases like car rentals and gas, and there is no Delta companion certificate reward or discounted ticket access.

 When it comes down to it, these cards are very similar.
 If your decision is between these two options, it might ultimately depend on which airline you prefer.